-“Depending on the snow conditions and your ambitions, ski touring can run the gamut from nordic skiing around logging roads and frozen lakes to multi-day technical routes in the alpine,” Reinsel said.
+“Depending on the snow conditions and your ambitions, ski touring can run the gamut from Nordic skiing around logging roads and frozen lakes to multi-day technical routes in the alpine,” Reinsel said.
 “So it’s basically just getting outside on the snow and ice, with a fun way of getting back.”

+Bolger agrees, saying he enjoys a day outside whether or not he can fully experience backcountry skiing.
 “I like to just be out and if I don’t get to the top of a mountain because the snowpack is bad I’ll still go out into the trees and make a fire and hang out for the day.”